Mexican grizzly bear: Biology

 Like all brown bears, Mexican grizzlies were omnivores.
 Their diet mainly consisted of plants, fruits and insects, and it is reported that it was very fond of ants, like most brown bears.
 Occasionally it fed also on small mammals and carrion.
 Females produced one to three cubs every three years or so.

-mtDNA Phylogeny

-This bear is within Mitochondrial DNA (mtDNA) Clade 4, as are all of the extant NA brown bears.
+This bear is within mitochondrial DNA (mtDNA) Clade 4, as are all of the extant North American brown bears.

 Extinction

 The first Europeans to come in contact with the Mexican grizzly were the conquistadors in the 16th century, when Francisco Vásquez de Coronado went on an expedition to find the Seven Cities of Gold.
 His expedition began in Mexico City in 1540, and went north to New Mexico and the Great Plains in the modern-day U.S. states of Texas and Kansas.
-Because the bears hunted the cattle from time to time, they were considered as pests by farmers.
+Because the bears hunted cattle from time to time, they were considered as pests by farmers.
 Grizzlies were trapped, shot and poisoned, and had already become scarce by the 1930s.
 Its former range decreased to the three isolated mountains, Cerro Campana, Cerro Santa Clara, and Sierra del Nido 80 km north of Chihuahua City, within the State of Chihuahua.
 By 1960, only 30 individuals were said to remain.
 Despite its protected status, the hunting continued.
 By 1964, the Mexican grizzly was regarded as being extinct.
 After rumours of some surviving individuals on a ranch at the headwaters of the Yaqui River in the state of Sonora in 1968, American biologist Dr. Carl B. Koford went on a three-month survey but without success.
 A grizzly was shot in 1976 in Sonora, the fourth confirmed in Sonora, and the first in many decades.
 The Mexican grizzly is now presumed to be extinct, or perhaps only extirpated.